-Step 6 - Funding Your Stay
+Step 6 - Arranging Payment

 Make sure to get an email confirmation of deposit paid, and confirmation of what happens next.

-Step 7 - Admitting To A Clinic
+Step 7 - Admission

 By now, you should have an agreed time and date of arrival at a clinic.

-You'll need to bring a few basic necessities with you:
+You'll usually be asked to bring certain essentials with you:

 It's worth checking usage policies re internet and wifi, and devices, as you may be disappointed if the clinic you've chosen asks you to hand them in, before your stay begins, without prior warning.

-Now, enjoy your recovery!
+And of course, enjoy your recovery!

 Thanks for reading our ultimate guide to finding treatment help in Conwy.

-Our medical team are ready to help you detox, comfortably.
+The Abbeycare medical team can help you detox comfortably.

-To ask a question, or to arrange admission, ring our team now on 01603 513 091.
+To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.